Chanar Jilipi, Chanar Jilapi, or Chenna Jalebi – whatever you call it, it's delicious!

 - Boil it on a medium flame for around 8-10 minutes.

-- When the syrup is almost done start heating the mixture of Oil and Ghee in a Pan on medium flame.
+- When the syrup is almost done, start heating the mixture of Oil and Ghee in a Pan on medium flame.

 - Transfer fried Jilapies immediately to the Sugar syrup and keep them soaked in Sugar syrup for around 2 hours.

 - Chanar Jilapies can be served after two hours of soaking in sugar syrup.
-I personally prefer to serve Hot Jilapies instead of refrigerated ones.
+I prefer to serve Hot Jilapies instead of refrigerated ones.

 Notes